nine7nine/Wine-Linux-stuff/README.md

 # Wine-Node:

 This tool is for creating psuedo-prefixes in Wine.
 The idea is to have a single 'master-prefix' or master-node that is your real wine-prefix.
-It's children or 'wine-nodes' are essentially copies of the master-node.
-This allows you to have muliplte 'throw away' prefixes, where you don't need to re-install ms runtimes and your apps, as they use that from the master-node, while copying other files that make them unique.
+It's children or 'wine-nodes' are essentially minimal copies of the master-node, the rest is symlinked.
+This allows you to have muliplte 'throw away' prefixes; where you don't need to re-install ms runtimes and your apps, as they use that from the master-node, while copying other needed files in order to keep them unique/separate.
 Some other advanges are;

 * multiple prefixes that share some core data
 * you can run multiple 'singleton apps'. ie: apps that try and hold a mutex or disallow running multiple instances